Cyclic homology of categories of matrix factorizations: Concluding remarks

-Now, define the full DG subcategory to consist of matrix factorizations locally homotopy equivalent to the free matrix factorizations of finite rank.
+The naive hope would be that the similar result should hold for locally free matrix factorizations.
+More precisely, one can define the full DG subcategory to consist of matrix factorizations locally isomorphic (in the derived sense) to the free matrix factorizations of finite rank.
 For smooth $X,$ these two categories coincide.
-For general $X$ over $\C,$ we expect an isomorphism
+However, it is shown in \cite{Pos} that the categories $MF_{l.f.}(X,W)$ in general behave very bad.
+In particular, the example discussed in \cite{Pos}, Section 3.3 shows that: Thomason localization theory fails; there may not exist a single generating object; periodic cyclic homology can be infinite-dimensional.
+Thus, we cannot expect any kind of analogue of Theorem \ref{intro:main_complex} for the categories $MF_{l.f.}(X,W)$ for singular $X.$